geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 where we call $$\boldsymbol{\widetilde{g}}$$ the _scaled_ gradient and
 $$\boldsymbol{\widetilde{J}}$$ the _scaled_ Jacobian.
-The neat thing is that, at each iteration, we can just calculate the _scaled_ dogled step using the same math as above as long as we consistently use the scaled Jacobian and gradient for the calculations.
+The neat thing is that, at each iteration, we can just calculate the _scaled_ dogleg step using the same math as above as long as we consistently use the scaled Jacobian and gradient for the calculations.
 Only to calculate the next evaluation point
 $$\boldsymbol{x}_{k+1} = \boldsymbol{x}_k + \boldsymbol{p}_k$$, do we have